apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-DiscoverySelection.md

 {% include_cached casproperties.html properties="cas.authn.pac4j.core.discovery-selection" %}

-## Menu Selection
+{% tabs deldiscoverysel %

+{% tab deldiscoverysel Menu %}

 This is the default and most common strategy that allows external identity providers to be listed on the login page, allowing the user to *order one from the menu* and select one from the list of options.

-## Dynamic Selection
+{% endtab %}

+{% tab deldiscoverysel Dynamic %}

 Rather than listing all available identity providers, this option allows CAS to auto-select the appropriate identity provider in a dynamic fashion using pre-defined rules and conditions and based on the user identifiers such as username, email address, etc. For example, once the user providers their identifier, i.e. `casuser@example.org`, the discovery strategy can try to select the correct identity provider based on the email domain.

-### JSON Rules
+## JSON Rules

 By default, the selection rules and conditions can be specified in a JSON file with the following structure: